All flight path maps/Seoul to Los Angeles

 North Pacific is often overcast.
 Clear days reveal the Aleutians and Pacific Northwest dramatically.

-What is the best side of plane for Seoul to Los Angeles?
+What is the best side for Seoul to Los Angeles?